caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 Card sorting is used to help design or evaluate the structure and natural grouping of content particularly helpful with defining the IA of a website, product, or service.

 **When do we use card sorting?**

-Card sorting is used to help design or evaluate the IA of a site.

 - During redesign or usability improvements of a website navigation.
 - Conducting user research and attempting to understand how our users think and expect content to be categorized.
 - Understanding what a navigation should contain to create labels, categories, and titles.